 Hotel and large spas will most definitely have a 15 to 18% service charge tacked on to the final spa bill so you can look forward to that.
 Again, in spas, as in hotels and restaurants, it is not customary to leave a tip.

 If you do decide to leave a tip, like the change leftover after a meal, your waiter may look puzzled or even try to chase you down to give it back.
 In larger cities, wait-staff are becoming used to foreign visitors leaving tips so they'll probably happily keep it.
 However, the bottom line is, in China, it certainly isn't necessary or expected to tip.

-The Exception: Tipping on Organized Tours
+The Exception: Organized Tours

-If part of your China journey includes going on any type of organized tour, than tipping here is an exception to the rule.
+If part of your China journey includes going on any type of organized tour, then tipping here is an exception to the rule.
 Organized tours are a whole different category and it is expected that guides and drivers receive tips after your participation in an organized tour.